Memon-Abdullah/Memon-Abdullah/README.md

 # 💫 About Me:
-I'm currently enrolled in fourth semester in computer science<br>I'm looking to collaborate on web development <br>I'm looking for help with bootstrap and React framework<br>I'm currently learning frontend development<br>Ask me about problem solving and web<br>
+I'm currently studying computer science<br>I'm looking to collaborate on web development ML/DL and Data Sceince <br>I'm currently doing frontend development and hands on practice of Data Science<br>Ask me about problem solving and web and ML and DL<br>

 ## 🌐 Socials: